 The institution of work training and apprenticeship arrangements has helped to supply these types of workers.
-Apprenticeship programs from some schools are the gateway for entry into skilled labor employment.
-The apprentices, paid at minimal cost in terms of allowances at a fraction of minimum wages, would later on find their entry into the entry wage level.
-The pools of trainees and apprentices and other labor supply are often provided within the schools and training institutions located near these companies.
+Apprenticeship programs from some schools are the gateway for some of the entry into skilled labor employment.
+The apprentices, paid at minimal cost in terms of allowances at a fraction rate of minimum wages, would later on find their entry into the entry wage level.
+The pools of trainees and apprentices and other labor supply are often provided within the schools and training institutions in located near the location of these companies.

-A study of 227 respondents from 172 firms operating within the Calabarzon region focused on women employees.
-(See Edralin [2003]).
+A study of 227 respondent women employees from 172 firms operating within the Calabarzon region focused on women employees.
+[See Edralin (2003)].
 This study was designed mainly to survey the condition of women workers in export manufacturing companies in the industrial estates and zones.
 The major point to be made about this study is that women workers are prevalent in labor intensive types of manufacturing operations.
 They are, by virtue of their numerical superiority in the enterprises studied, the preferred employees in these job specifications.
-They tend to be more steady workers, are perceived to be less troublesome than men in the workplace and are known to be very diligent and focused in their work.
+They tend to be more steady workers, are perceived to be less troublesome than men in the work place and are known to be very diligent and focused in their work.
 They do not get enmeshed in labor union activities and in other side activities that are often considered as inimical to the work discipline.
 They are known to be very suitable for the work that they are hired in.
-These women workers also belong to a large pool of labor still available at the wage rates for which they are employed.
+They also belong to a large pool of labor still available at the wage rates for which these women workers are employed.